 Miles and I often used to talk about the pataphysical society and the Chair of Applied Alcoholism.
 So I put that in one of the Beatles songs, Maxwell’s Silver Hammer: “Joan was quizzical, studied pataphysical science in the home…” Nobody knows what it means; I only explained it to Linda just the other day.
 That’s the lovely thing about it.
 I am the only person who ever put the name of pataphysics into the record charts, c’mon!
 It was great.
 I love those surreal little touches.

 Many Years From Now, Barry Miles

-McCartney wrote the song in October 1968, just too late to be recorded for the White Album.
-The Beatles also rehearsed it at Twickenham Film Studios in January 1969, during the Get Back/Let It Be sessions.
-The Let It Be film shows McCartney teaching the song to the other Beatles, who are clearly less than enthusiastic.
+McCartney first brought the song to The Beatles in January 1969, during the Get Back/Let It Be sessions.
+The Let It Be film shows McCartney teaching the song to the band, who were clearly less than enthusiastic.
 This scene took place on 3 January, and also featured Mal Evans on percussion.